seanreed1111/sql-recipes/recipes.md

 | B |   2 | 0 | 1.000 | 0.5 |
 +------+------+------+-------+------+
 The standings calculations shown thus far can be done without a join.
 They involve only a single set of team records, so the first-place team’s win-loss differential can be stored in a variable.
 A more complex situation occurs when a dataset includes several sets of team records.
 For example, the 1997 Northern League had two divisions (Eastern and Western).
 In addition, separate standings were maintained for the first and second halves of the season, because season-half winners in each division played each other for the right to compete in the league championship.
-The following table, standings2, shows what these rows look like, ordered by season half, division, and win-loss differential: mysql> SELECT half, division, team, wins, losses FROM standings2 ORDER BY half, division, wins-losses DESC;
+The following table, standings2, shows what these rows look like, ordered by season half, division, and win-loss differential:
+SELECT half, division, team, wins, losses FROM standings2 ORDER BY half, division, wins-losses DESC;
 +------+----------+-----------------+------+--------+
 | half | division | team    | wins | losses |